FooQoo/PRChecklistify/pages/side-panel/src/context/README.md

 };
 ```

 This file creates and exports a React Context named `NavigationContext`.
 It provides functions to navigate the application to different routes.
 It also handles initial navigation to token setup pages if tokens are missing on the first mount.
+It avoids redundant navigations to the same pages.

 ## Coding Rules Based on the Above